Kitchen island ideas have become an essential part of kitchen design, largely thanks to the move towards larger kitchens in open plan spaces.

-We love the blue and white kitchen cabinet color scheme in this country house in Wiltshire.
+We love the blue kitchen cabinetry in this country house in Wiltshire.

-From a functional perspective, a kitchen island provides extra prep space, cutting down the footwork between key areas of sink, cooker and fridge in an open plan space, and it also provides a boundary between the work zone of the kitchen and the neighbouring living/dining zone, keeping children and guests from getting under your feet.
+From a functional perspective, a kitchen island provides extra prep space, cutting down the footwork between key areas of sink, cooker and fridge in an open plan kitchen.
+It also provides a boundary between the work zone of the kitchen and the neighbouring living/dining zone, keeping children and guests from getting under your feet.
 It is increasingly a work space, too.

 'The rise of the "working kitchen" reflects a repurposing of the traditional kitchen and an increased demand for multi-functional spaces,' says Merlin Wright, Design Director at Plain English and British Standard by Plain English.

-'Worktables offer added space and clever storage to hide not only kitchen items but also office paraphernalia.
+'Worktables offer added space and can include clever kitchen storage ideas to hide not only kitchen items but also office paraphernalia.
 Often they incorporate a seating area with high stools, adding another valuable space to work or relax and helping to zone the kitchen.'

 You can also make your kitchen island work even harder for you by incorporating smart designs and appliances for a veritable tech hub, such as hidden power sockets and charging points.

-As well as extra workspace, a top kitchen island trend right now sees the addition of a dining table for a clever space-saving solution.
+As well as extra workspace, one of the top modern kitchen island ideas right now is the addition of a dining table for a clever space-saving solution.

-Richard Atkins Design Director, DesignSpace London, say: 'A decade ago, islands were generally only one height: either worktop height or a higher bar level.
+Richard Atkins, Design Director at DesignSpace London, says: 'A decade ago, islands were generally only one height: either worktop height or a higher bar level.
 Now there is much more variation, with different levels for different functions.

 The small finishing details of a kitchen add another layer of depth.
-Plain English's Merlin Wright explains: 'No longer content with purely practicality, clients are incorporating open shelves within kitchen islands to act as beautiful displays, curated to showcase unique collections – from vintage curiosities and ceramics, to cookery books and glassware – each adding color and personality.'
+Plain English's Merlin Wright explains: 'No longer content with pure practicality, clients are incorporating open kitchen shelving ideas within islands to act as beautiful displays, curated to showcase unique collections – from vintage curiosities and ceramics, to cookery books and glassware – each adding color and personality.'

 If you love workstations and breakfast bars with a rural flavour, dive into our farmhouse kitchen island ideas, too.